wenwenmin/HISTEX/README.md

 The HER2-positive breast cancer datasets: [https://github.com/almaan/her2st](https://github.com/almaan/her2st).

+## Pre-trained general-purpose foundation mode
+Given the outstanding performance of large pre-trained general-purpose foundation models in clinical tasks, we use UNI as the backbone feature extractor.
+Before using HISTEX, you need to apply to UNI for permission to access the model weights: [https://huggingface.co/mahmoodlab/UNI](https://huggingface.co/mahmoodlab/UNI).

 ## Training and Inferring
 - First, histology image and location information are normalized by running [`image_calibration.py`](image_calibration.py).
 - Second, high-density spot-based ST data and histological features are acquired by running [`get_HR.py`](get_HR.py) and [`Histology_Extractor.py`](Histology_Extractor.py).